 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606), which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 The ASU will replace most existing revenue recognition guidance in U.S. GAAP when it becomes effective.
 The new standard is effective for the Company's annual and interim reporting periods beginning January 1, 2017.
 Early adoption is not permitted.
 The standard permits the use of either the retrospective or cumulative effect transition method.
+In July 2015, the FASB approved a proposed ASU to defer the effective date of ASU 2014-09 by one year.
 The Company is evaluating the effect that ASU 2014-09 will have on its consolidated financial statements and related disclosures.
 The Company has not yet selected a transition method nor has it determined the effect of the standard on its ongoing financial reporting.